 - distended stomach shadow with an intragastric mottled gas pattern, outlined by fundal gas, which may resemble a food-filled stomach

-- free gas shadow under diaphragm may be seen on erect radiograph if bowel perforation is present
+- free gas shadow under diaphragm may be seen on an erect radiograph if bowel perforation is present

-Fluoroscopy: barium studies
+Fluoroscopy: barium study

 - may show an intraluminal filling defect with mottled gas pattern without attachment to bowel wall

-- over time the interstices of trichobezoar are filled with barium.
-This barium may remain for a considerable period of time and can be seen in delayed radiographs when the barium has exited the stomach and duodenum
+- over time the interstices of trichobezoar are filled with barium, this barium may remain for a considerable period of time and can be seen in delayed radiographs when the barium has exited the stomach and duodenum

 - may be seen as an echogenic mass with intense acoustic shadow seen within stomach and pylorus region